A Polish Book of Monsters: Huberath: "Yoo Retoont, Sneogg. Ay Noo"

-Sapkowski
+Sapkowski: "Spellmaker"

-Regarding Sapkowski's, Wodzyński wrote that "The story highlights the best qualities of Sapkowski's writing: intertextual playfulness (especially with respect to his source material), wit and humour" and that it is "A great example of what a talented author can do with even the simplest fairy tale model".
-Little saw Sapkowski's work as the most fantasy-like story in the volume, whose theme is "the psychic and social costs incurred by those who devote themselves to facing what others cannot or will not [...] need but not wanted".
+Regarding Sapkowski's story, Wodzyński wrote that "The story highlights the best qualities of Sapkowski's writing: intertextual playfulness (especially with respect to his source material), wit and humour" and that it is "A great example of what a talented author can do with even the simplest fairy tale model".
+Little saw Sapkowski's work as the most fantasy-like story in the volume, whose theme is "the psychic and social costs incurred by those who devote themselves to facing what others cannot or will not ... need but not wanted".
 Froggatt described that story simply as "a relatively straightforward adventure".

-Several reviewers and scholars addressed the translation of that story (particularly as it has already been translated to English before, and Kandel controversially chose to render many terms differently).
-Wodzyński considered Kandel's choice to translate established terms as unfortunate, confusing, and "descriptively inaccurate", distancing the work from its Slavic spirit – Kandel not only rendered "witcher" as "spellmaker", and strzyga as "the gomb", but even changed placenames like Velerad, Wizima, Mahakam, and Foltest to "Ethmond, Klothstur, Apiph, and Hrobost".
+Several reviewers and scholars addressed the translation of this story (particularly as it has already been translated to English before, and Kandel controversially chose to render many terms differently).
+Wodzyński considered Kandel's choice to translate established terms as unfortunate, confusing, and "descriptively inaccurate", distancing the work from its Slavic spirit.
+For example, he negatively opined on the fact that Kandel not only rendered "witcher" as "spellmaker", and strzyga as "the gomb", but even changed placenames like Velerad, Wizima, Mahakam, and Foltest to "Ethmond, Klothstur, Apiph, and Hrobost".
 The translation was also the focus of Hannah Salich's chapter in the Translatio y Cultura book.
 She sees Kandel's translation as taking more of a liberty with the source material.
 She notes that this has been discussed and not always appreciated by readers, but argues that Kandel's choice can be seen as reflecting the multicultural aspect of the Sapkowski's universe, while still retaining some aspects of the Slavic culture (by transferring or inventing Slavic sounding names).
-Paulina Drewnik in a chapter in the Wiedźmin – polski fenomen popkultury book briefly addressed the issue of the translation of that story, noting that Kandel's intention was to ignore what he considered a "game-style" translation, and promote Polish culture instead.
-Kandel's translation was also praised by Dorota Guttfeld, who noted that it is well executed and relaxed, intended to emphasize "the humorous effect", and that it was created in 2007 (and bundled with the first video game in the series), before Sapkowski's universe became well known among the English audience.
+Paulina Drewnik in a chapter in the Wiedźmin – polski fenomen popkultury book briefly addressed the issue of the translation of the story, noting that Kandel's intention was to ignore what he considered a "game-style" translation, and promote Polish culture instead.
+Kandel's translation was also praised by Dorota Guttfeld, who noted that it is well executed and relaxed, intended to emphasize "the humorous effect", and that it was created in 2007 (and bundled with the first video game in the Witcher series), before Sapkowski's universe became well known among the English audience.
 She nonetheless notes that Kandel was inconsistent, as he translated some names differently in different part of the story (for example, the town of Novigrad is rendered as Kloffok in one place, and as Globbur, in another).